9 tips for successful IT outsourcing

 Define what success means for your company and for the service provider at the outset, and how outcomes will be met.
 Use metrics to track the service provider’s performance and their customer service – you want your employees to be happy with the service they receive.

 Make sure the service provider’s delivery model suits your business’s operational and financial goals and is aligned to help you achieve them.

 Discuss exactly what your IT outsourcing service will include, and if there is any flexibility for customisation – depending on your company’s requirements (e.g. additional security solutions)

 Don’t forget to ask about the service provider’s security policies and procedures.
 Make sure your company’s data will be well protected with adequate access control, network security measures and physical security precautions.

-Understand that IT outsourcing is not a once and done thing; a successful outsourcing arrangement require both parties to work in partnership together with a clear understanding of who is responsible for what.
+Understand that IT outsourcing is not a once and done thing; a successful outsourcing arrangement requires both parties to work in partnership together with a clear understanding of who is responsible for what.

 9. Preparing for the future

 Although ideally, you want to stay with your service provider for the long run, you should also be prepared for the possibility that you may need – or want – to change vendors down the road.
 Understand the financial penalties for early termination of your contract, difficulties with data transfer, potential downtime and what would be involved if you wanted to bring IT back in-house.